Snowflake DevOps¶

 Snowflake offers several features that integrate to make DevOps tasks simpler and more secure.

-You can use the CREATE OR ALTER command to apply updates for consistency across database objects, simplifying database change management.
+You can use the CREATE OR ALTER command to apply updates to your Snowflake objects and keep your account in sync with the infrastructure as code in Git.
 For more information, see Manage changes with declarative code and versioning. |

-With the EXECUTE IMMEDIATE FROM Snowflake command, you can execute SQL and Python code from a Git repository in Snowflake.
+With the EXECUTE IMMEDIATE FROM Snowflake command, you can execute SQL from a Git repository in Snowflake.
+The SQL script can be a Jinja2 template.
 For more information, see Parameterize scripts with Jinja templates. |

 |